ScottStetkiewicz/dynamic_geocoding/README.md

 In this simplified MVP, two addresses and sets of coordinates attributable to locations in Ashe County, North Carolina are loaded into an in-memory database.
 One is incorrectly geocoded outside the county boundary, and is initially flagged as problematic.

-To fix this address, the user can search for the correct location and input the new coordinates, visualize the new point dynamically on a map, and update the database entry for that location:
+To fix this address, the user can search for the correct location and input the new coordinates, visualize the new point dynamically on a map, and update the database entry for that location.

+**A hosted version of this app is available here**: https://scottstetkiewicz.shinyapps.io/dynamic_geocoding/

 ### Step 1